-Surgery is often a last resort to help remove any degenerative tissue within the tendon
+Surgery is often the last resort to help remove any degenerative tissue within the tendon

 How is shockwave therapy applied in patellar tendinopathy?

-After then an aching sensation can occur.?
-After subsequent treatments there will be a definite improvement in symptoms leading to reduction in the original pain felt.
+After then an aching sensation can occur.
+After subsequent treatments, there will be a definite improvement in symptoms leading to a reduction in the original pain felt.

 How long will shockwave therapy take to work?